Annica Kristoffersson, Associate Professor, Head of Division

 Interaction via telepresence robots.
 During my PhD studies, conducted within the AAL JP-project ExCITE, I measured interaction quality along three tracks: observations (F-formations), objective quantitative measures (sociometry), and subjective questionnaires (perceives social and spatial presence and ease-of-use).

-The PhD student Sai Pathi Krishna (who I am currently a co-supervisor for), uses the F-formation theory (how we spatially position ourselves with respect to each other during interaction) and proxemics theory, while developing algorithms such that social robots can automatically position themselves in a natural way with respects to humans.
+The PhD student Sai Pathi Krishna (who I co-supervised to his defense in April, 2024), used the F-formation theory (how we spatially position ourselves with respect to each other during interaction) and proxemics theory, while developing algorithms such that social robots can automatically position themselves in a natural way with respects to humans.

 Social robot as an exercise coach for older people.
-The other Phd student Neziha Akalin (who I am also a co-supervisor for until April 28th, 2022 when she defends), develops an adaptive social robotic system.
-The system shall offer physical and cognitive traning at different difficulty levels depending on the individual and his/her development.
-The robot shall be able to vary its social behavior.
-Performance, facial expressions and physiological parameters are used as input.
+The other Phd student Neziha Akalin (who I also co-supervised to her defense in April 2022), developed an adaptive social robotic system.
+The system should offer physical and cognitive traning at different difficulty levels depending on the individual and his/her development.
+The robot should be able to vary its social behavior.
+Performance, facial expressions and physiological parameters were used as input.

 Can sensor networks increase safety and security ("trygghet")?
 Many products designed for older people are said to increase safety and security in marketing.
 What this means, however, is not clearly defined but it involves physical, mental as well as existential aspects.
 In one of my previous projects, we attempted to study safety and security through a series of questionnaire administered to older people and their relatives during a five month evaluation of a sensor-based cognitive assistive technology.
 To measure safety and security is difficult but the study provided an increased insight in a sensor network's impact on quality of life and its usability.
 The study also provided an insight in the importance of building in privacy-by design.